eternal-flame-AD/yumechi.jp/content/en/blog/proof-of-mutex-outspeeding-anubis-with-valid-pow.md

 - If the message has a constant prefix of length $P$ bytes, then the first $\lfloor \frac{P}{4} \rfloor$ rounds can also be precomputed.
 - The first $k$ 32-bit words of the output is only dependent on feedforward terms $H_0, H_1, \cdots, H_{k-1}$, and _independent_ of $H_k$ and beyond.
 - Mutating a message intra-block is cheap, mutating a message inter-block is expensive.
+- A big-endian/hex-lexicographical order of output hash has the same significance order as comparing hash words $H_0, H_1, \cdots, H_7$ directly (in that order of significance).

 ### Brief Intro to SIMD and AVX-512